 - Opening new accounts

-Open banking has made opening a new account with a bank easier and faster.
+Opening a new account with a bank has become easier and faster.
 This is highly linked to the Know Your Customer (KYC) process.
 Often banks want to get as much information as possible about a customer before authorizing a new account opening.
 This is obviously for security reasons, but also to limit the risks of for instance fraud, while this onboarding process also can help in profiling the new customer.

 Open banking allows the flow of bank data so that information such as an address, occupation, income details, name and date of birth as well as credit history all match up.
 Because this can be done in a matter of minutes, the experience of opening a new account is much smoother for customers – and suddenly this can also turn into a competitive necessity.
 Opening a new account digitally is the customer’s first interaction with the bank online, so expectations on speed and user experience will be high for some customer segments.